malcolmmaima/Telepesa/README.md

 - **Code Quality**: 80%+ test coverage across all services
 - **Documentation**: Comprehensive API and architecture documentation
 - **Compliance**: Adheres to banking regulations and security standards
+- **Production Ready**: All services running with PostgreSQL in production-like environment

 ## 📄 License